2022 Cavan Senior Football Championship

 The 2022 Cavan Senior Football Championship was the 113th edition of Cavan GAA's premier Gaelic football tournament for senior graded clubs in County Cavan, Ireland.
+The tournament consists of 12 teams, with the winner going on to represent Cavan in the Ulster Senior Club Football Championship.
 The championship started on 12 August 2022.
-The tournament consists of 12 teams, with the winner going on to represent Cavan in the Ulster Senior Club Football Championship.

 Ramor United were the defending champions, but were dethroned by Killygarry in the semi-final, who reached their first senior final since 1971.
 Gowna beat Killygarry in the final to claim their 8th title and their first since 2002.

 Team changes

 The following teams changed division since the 2021 championship season.